twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

 ## Credits
 1. AWS documentation is stellar and many of the definitions and the set up steps come from me using it
 2. Canva for being the tool I used to make all the graphics (except the Nginx logo - Google/Wikipedia; and screenshots)
-3. Application LB tutorial that made me stop trying to use Nginx: https://www.edureka.co/blog/elastic-load-balancer-tutorial-application-load-balancer
+3. Application LB tutorial that worked after changing my vpc: https://www.edureka.co/blog/elastic-load-balancer-tutorial-application-load-balancer